Versatile Behavior Diffusion for Generalized Traffic Agent Simulation: Introduction

-To address this challenge, traffic simulators that incorporate reactive traffic behavior models, which account for interactions between agents and their surroundings, have become increasingly popular.
-These models enable the synthesis of scenarios that better reflect the complex dynamics of real-world traffic, including lane changes, merges, and responses to traffic controls.
-Conventional heuristic-based traffic modeling approaches \citep{treiber2000congested, kesting2007general} often fail to scale to the complexity of realistic traffic maneuvers, such as subtle navigation around construction zones, pedestrians stepping into crosswalks, or vehicles inching forward at congested intersections.
-As a result, recent efforts \citep{shi2022motion, igl2022symphony, nayakanti2023wayformer, zhang2023trafficbots, feng2023trafficgen} have increasingly shifted towards data-driven methods that leverage large-scale driving datasets \citep{caesar2020nuscenes, wilson2023argoverse, montali2023waymo} and behavior cloning (BC) techniques to more accurately model traffic behaviors.
+To address this challenge, traffic simulators that incorporate reactive traffic behavior models have become increasingly popular.
+These models account for interactions between agents and their surroundings, enabling the synthesis of scenarios that better reflect the complex dynamics of real-world traffic.
+However, conventional heuristic-based traffic modeling approaches \cite{treiber2000congested, kesting2007general} often fail to scale to the complexity of realistic traffic maneuvers.
+As a result, recent efforts \cite{shi2022motion, igl2022symphony, nayakanti2023wayformer, zhang2023trafficbots, feng2023trafficgen} have shifted towards data-driven methods.
+These methods leverage large-scale driving datasets \cite{caesar2020nuscenes, wilson2023argoverse, montali2023waymo} and behavior cloning to model traffic behaviors.
 Despite these advancements, existing methods still focus on predicting marginal open-loop trajectories for individual agents, potentially resulting in a lack of scene consistency.
-This means that when multiple agents' most likely trajectories are rolled out together, unnatural interactions and even collisions can occur \citep{chen2022scept}, compromising the realism and reliability of simulated scenarios.
-One common approach to improve scene consistency is by controlling agents' motions in a receding horizon fashion or utilizing an auto-regressive policy \citep{zhou2024behaviorgpt, wu2024smart}, relying on the model to re-plan and adapt to each other's actions.
-However, by controlling all agents with a single shared policy, the planned trajectories often lack diversity.
-Consequently, generated scenarios struggle to effectively model complex, joint interactions among multiple agents.
-Additionally, this practice may be inefficient, as the computational requirements scale linearly with the number of traffic participants in the scene.
-Therefore, scenario generation models in traffic simulators should be designed for scene-centric prediction, where future trajectories of all agents are jointly generated within a unified and interactive framework, enabling more scalable and realistic simulation of complex traffic scenarios.
+This means that when multiple agents' most likely trajectories are rolled out together, unnatural interactions and even collisions can occur \cite{chen2022scept}, compromising the realism and reliability of simulated scenarios.